This collection of samples gets you started on R, R Tools for Visual Studio (RTVS), and Microsoft R Server:

 Microsoft R Server and Machine Learning

-This collection of examples shows how to use R and Microsoft R Server to create machine learning models and how to take advantage of the functionality of Microsoft R Server (MRS).
-Note that you'll need to install MRS to run scripts with
+This collection of examples shows how to use R to create machine learning models and to take advantage of Microsoft R Server (MRS).
+Install MRS to run scripts with

 MRS in the title and where noted.

-As with all examples, a great way to experience them is to open the file, place the cursor at the top, and then step through the code line by line with Ctrl+Enter.
-Also see the markdown files in each folder for additional details.
+As with all examples, open the file, place the cursor at the top, and then step through the code line by line with Ctrl+Enter.
+The markdown files in each folder also contain additional details.

-Benchmarksruns a number of compute-intensive benchmarks to show the performance gains that are possible through the use of Microsoft R Open and the Intel Math Kernel Library (MKL) for fast, parallel linear algebra computations.
-With simulated data, it specifically compares using two threads versus one for certain matrix related calculations.
+Benchmarksruns a number of intensive, parallel linear algebra computations to show the performance gains that are possible through the use of Microsoft R Open and the Intel Math Kernel Library (MKL).
+With simulated data, the benchmarks specifically compare matrix calculations on one thread versus two.

 Bike_Rental_Estimation_with_MRScreates a demand prediction model for bike rentals based on a historical data set, using Microsoft R Server.